The Suite Life of Zack & Cody: Production

 The Suite Life of Zack & Cody premiered in March 2005, starring Dylan and Cole Sprouse, Brenda Song, Ashley Tisdale, Phill Lewis and Kim Rhodes.
 President of Disney Channels Worldwide Gary Marsh described the actors as an ensemble cast.
-The series filmed in front of a live studio audience in Hollywood.
-The series was produced by It's a Laugh Productions, created by Danny Kallis and Jim Geoghan.
+The series was filmed in front of a live studio audience in Hollywood.
+This was the first series to be produced under the It's a Laugh Productions banner, and it was created by Danny Kallis and Jim Geoghan.

+The exterior of the Tipton Hotel seen in the series is the Fairmont Hotel Vancouver in downtown Vancouver, while interior scenes were filmed at Hollywood Center Studios in Los Angeles.

 During the production of the first season, five additional episodes were ordered, bringing the total to 26.

 The series was renewed for a third season in November 2006, after 65 episodes had already been completed.
 Production was scheduled to resume in January 2007.

 Series overview

 The series filmed an episode which aired as part of network crossover special, That's So Suite Life of Hannah Montana, which aired on July 28, 2006, as a crossover featuring That's So Raven and Hannah Montana.